Do you feel like your Pinterest marketing strategy isn’t bringing the results you need?

 Pinterest wants to show you the best possible, most relevant search results for any search phrase or keyword you type into the search bar.

-After all, better search results mean users will be happy.
-And happy users spend more time on the platform, which is the ultimate goal of any website out there, including Pinterest.
+After all, better search results mean users stay happy.
+Happy users spend more time on the platform, which is the ultimate goal of any website out there, including Pinterest.

 The Pinterest algorithm is constantly trying to find new, fresh content it thinks you might want to see.